MayurBhurle/MayurBhurle/README.md

-- 👋 Hi, I’m Mayur Ramesh Bhurle
+- 👋 Hi, I’m Mayur Ramesh Bhurle (Roll no. 23M1027, Educational Tech, IITB)
 - 👀 I’m interested in Educational Technology and Data Analytics
 - 🌱 I’m currently learning Python, SQL, R, Power BI
 - 📫 How to reach me : email at 23m1027@iitb.ac.in or myrbhurle@gmail.com or on LinkedIn (https://www.linkedin.com/in/mayur-bhurle-07b405170/?original_referer=)